-Sam Savitz is a Research Associate at Energy Futures Initiative (EFI) where he provides research and analysis on carbon dioxide removal (CDR), transportation policy, social equity in energy and climate policy, and nuclear issues.
+Sam Savitz is a Senior Research Associate at Energy Futures Initiative (EFI) where he provides research and analysis on carbon dioxide removal (CDR), transportation policy, social equity in energy and climate policy, and nuclear issues.

 Savitz authored the chapter on the transportation sector for EFI’s report on deep decarbonization in California, in addition to contributing analysis for that report on bioenergy and breakthrough technologies.
 For EFI’s report on a federal CDR R&D initiative, he authored the chapter on international collaboration.
 He is currently leading a follow-up effort focused on specific CDR R&D opportunities, and is contributing CDR analysis to EFI’s other ongoing projects.